 \section{Simulation Results}

-In this section, we perform simulation experiments to validate our proposed multi-agent DRL scheme with joint BCD.
+In this section, we perform simulation experiments to validate our proposed MARL scheme with joint BCD.
 The simulation tool is Python 3.9.
-It is assumed that within some road segments, the vehicles cannot communicate directly with the BS $(0,0,25)$ and thus need to rely on the assistance of RIS $(220,220,25)$ to communicate indirectly with the BS. $8$ vehicles are involved in the experiment, each with a randomly chosen speed within $10$ to $15$ km/h.
+It is assumed that within some road segments, the vehicles cannot communicate directly with the BS $(0,0,25)$ and thus need to rely on the RIS $(220,220,25)$ to communicate indirectly with the BS. $8$ vehicles are involved in the experiment, each with a randomly chosen speed within $10$ to $15$ m/s.
 The numbers of hidden layers for actor and critic networks are 2 and 3, respectively.
 The learning rates of critic/actor networks learning rate are 0.001 and 0.0001, respectively.
-The key parameters are shown in Table \ref{tab1}.
+The key parameters are shown in Table \ref{table1}.

 Fig. \ref{fig2} presents the convergence performance of the proposed scheme and the DDPG scheme in terms of rewards.
 The proposed framework is very stable with less oscillations compared to DDPG.
 Since the DDPG is fully centralized, it must take the observations and actions of all agents as input, which cannot effectively address individual performance, leading to suboptimal reward situations.
 The proposed framework combines MARL with the BCD algorithm and shows excellent convergence performance.
 It can also simultaneously select the better result on maximizing the local and global rewards of all agents, and thus facilitate the cooperation among agents.